 FieldControl: Used to display plain textual or numeric fields and lists of values for fields that have a field type of

 HtmlFieldControl: Used to display multiline, rich-text format of fields that have a field data type of

 DateTimeControl: Used to display formatted date fields that have a field type of

 WorkItemClassificationControlUsed to display the hierarchical path fields that have a field type of

 Add work item fields

 When you customize your work item form, you typically add a subset of the work item fields that are defined for the work item type that you want to appear on the form.
 The field definitions control many aspects of which data displays or which data that you can enter into the form.
 For more information, see Modify a field or add a custom field.

 Each work item field is associated with a data type.
 Use the

 Label attribute to specify the text that displays next to the control.
 Use the related

 LabelPosition attribute to specify where the label appears relative to the control.
-For more information, see Control the display of work item fields.

 You can't change the values of system fields, which are updated automatically.
 For example, the Created Date and Created By fields are defined when a work item is first saved.
 However, you can use these fields in search criteria.
 For a description of each system field, see Work item field index.